yulithalta/lisa-research-platform/doc/README.md

 ## About the Project

-EnterpriseWorkflow is an advanced system for managing synchronized recordings from IP cameras and capturing data from MQTT/Zigbee2MQTT sensors.
+LISA is an advanced system for managing synchronized recordings from IP cameras and capturing data from MQTT/Zigbee2MQTT sensors.
 It is designed for professional environments requiring **high precision and reliability**, such as clinical research and real-time monitoring.

 ### Key Features